 Flying drones in India finally became legal on December 1, 2018.

-India expects to have huge number of these devices by year 2021.
+India expects to have huge number of these devices by the year 2021.
 Industries such as agriculture, construction, surveying, roads, railway, mining, aerial filming, forest and environment study, etc. would be stimulated to great extent.
-This technology has promising effect on economic growth of India; both manufacturing and service industry.
+This technology has a promising effect on the economic growth of India; both manufacturing and service industries.

 The Directorate General of Civil Aviation’s new Drone Regulations 1.0 layout the framework for how unmanned aircraft will be allowed to operate within the country.

-DGCA has classified Civil drones in five categories with Max All-Up-Weight (including payload):
+DGCA has classified Civil drones into five categories with Max All-Up-Weight (including payload):

-This industry is still young, but it’s just a matter of time when hackers will shift focus to hacking drone or building malware to use it for their own selfish purpose.
-As drones have operating systems, network connections and hardware in many ways a drone is just as easy to hack into as a computer.
+This industry is still young, but it’s just a matter of time when hackers shift focus to hacking drones or building malware to use it for their own selfish purposes.
+As drones have operating systems, network connections, and hardware in many ways a drone is just as easy to hack into as a computer.

 If you’re controlling your drone via a computer or mobile device, it’s important to secure it from malware.
 If you lose control of your machine the drone may crash or land in an insecure place.

-Check the following points for safety of drone.
+Check the following points for the safety of the drone.

 If you are using your smartphone to fly your drone, make sure you have anti-virus installed on the smartphone.
 Without an anti-virus, malware may take control of your drone.
 Use Quick Heal Mobile anti-virus to protect your mobile against advanced malware.

-Buy a drone from reputed manufacturers.
-This will avoid chances of faulty parts of drone and will be less vulnerable to attacks.
+Buy a drone from a reputed manufacturer.
+This will avoid the chances of faulty parts of the drone and will be less vulnerable to attacks.
 As per industry estimates, there are 5,00,000 illegal or smuggled drones.

 Check this link for more info

 Fly your drone in less technology/populated space.
-Follow the rules laid down by Government of India for flying drones.
-Do not fly in “No Drone Zone” area such as airport, heliport, military installations, international borders etc.
+Follow the rules laid down by the Government of India for flying drones.
+Do not fly in “No Drone Zone” areas such as airports, heliports, military installations, international borders, etc.

 Fly your drone where there is a secure network.
 Ensure the communication is strongly encrypted.